Loading...

 Georgia: The government provides universal health coverage for basic services.
 Most expats use affordable private clinics.
 Medical tourism (especially dental) is growing.
 Ambulance infrastructure is limited.
 Turkey: Universal SGK insurance for employed residents (via payroll contributions).
 Private insurance is very affordable and provides access to luxurious private hospital chains popular with medical tourists.

 For those who need to work locally or run a business, career prospects matter.
-Georgia scores 50/100 while Turkey scores 62/100 on career opportunity.
-Turkey scores notably higher than Georgia in career opportunity.
+Georgia scores 47/100 while Turkey scores 51/100 on career opportunity.
+Turkey has a slight edge over Georgia in career opportunity.

 Infrastructure also plays a role in daily quality of life.
-Georgia (65/100, well-developed) trails Turkey (74/100, well-developed) in this category, which covers internet speed, public transit, and digital readiness.
+Georgia (73/100, well-developed) leads Turkey (70/100, well-developed) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Georgia scores 68/100 (pleasant) while Turkey scores 78/100 (pleasant).